 - 2. The question being considered is whether a foreign tax credit is available to New Zealand residents that earn Australian source income through a limited partnership registered in a state of Australia (that is an Australian limited partnership). - 3.
-BR Pub 18/01 to BR Pub 18/05 are reissues of BR Pub 14/01 to BR Pub 14/05 published in Tax Information Bulletin Vol 26, No 6 (July 2014).
-BR Pub 14/01 to BR Pub 14/05 were reissues of BR Pub 10/01 to BR Pub 10/05 and expired on the last day of the 2016/17 income year. - 4.
+Previous versions of these public Rulings were: - BR Pub 18/01 to BR Pub 18/05 published in Tax Information Bulletin Vol 30, No 4 (April 2018) and expired on the last day of the 2021/22 income year. - BR Pub 14/01 to BR Pub 14/05 published in Tax Information Bulletin Vol 26, No 6 (July 2014) and expired on the last day of the 2016/17 income year. - BR Pub 10/01 to BR Pub 10/05 published in Tax Information Bulletin Vol 23, No 1 (February 2011) and expired on the last day of the 2012/13 income year. - 4.
 The relevant Australian limited partnerships are those that are treated as corporate limited partnerships for Australian income tax purposes, under s 94D of the Income Tax Assessment Act 1936 (Aust), but do not meet the definition of "company" in s YA 1 of the New Zealand Income Tax Act 2007.
 The Australian law on limited partnerships registered in Australia and the Australian tax treatment must be considered before looking at the relevant foreign tax credit legislation in New Zealand.